 Spring Fling week is full of fond memories for CCC students as it brings lots of fun activities, themed dress out days and friendly rivalry between the classes.
 Some of the activities include the annual Spike Night tournament and the ever-favorite Central Olympics where all four classes compete head-to-head to be champion!
 Bring all the spirit you can muster and join us for a week filled with fun and merriment.

 This is a night of board & video games hosted by CCC’s Tech and Robotics Clubs to raise funds for their activities throughout the year.
 Mario Kart tournaments, Dance Dance Revolution and Super Smash Brothers are among some of the many games that are enjoyed by participants.
 Grab some friends and bring your favorite game to this fun event for a good cause!

 Every November, the CCCHS School Community comes together to share our blessings with our local community.
 Through the Office of Campus Ministry, families and students are invited to donate canned goods and non-perishables to the local organization Saint Vincent DePaul Society.
 Our school realizes that hunger is a fact of life for some people 365 days a year, but for at least 8 days in the middle of November CCC is willing to mobilize with three collection sites on campus.
 The food is then sorted, organized, inventoried and ultimately blessed at our annual Thanksgiving & Grandparents’ Day Mass.
 Our ultimate hope with the Thanksgiving Food Drive is that by living simply we may help others to simply live.

 The Praedator, CCCHS School Yearbook

-The school yearbook, The Praedator, is produced by the students in Yearbook I. It has won many awards over its fifty-four year history.
+The school yearbook, The Praedator, is produced by the students in Yearbook I. It has won many awards over its fifty-plus year history.